Holiday Injury Claims in the UK

 - The accommodation for the duration of your holiday.

-If you suffer an injury or ill health at any of the above points you may be liable to claim compensation.
+If you suffer an injury or ill health at any of the above points you may be liable to make holiday compensation claims.

 The following is an examples of recent cases we have brought under the package tour regulations: